Reflections on Contextual Collecting and Making

 I followed the wide gravel trail alone, trying to remember where we cut off to enter the swimming hole.
 The place had been manicured in a way that made it friendly and inviting for anyone visiting; no longer did thorns tug on your pant legs, urging you to turn back.
 A large information board appeared with bright, comical illustrations of beavers and birds explaining the surrounding habitat in terms that touring parents could explain to their children.
 “Ah, the beaver was here”, I thought to myself.

 As I walked on, I realised that the entire layout of the beaver pond had been altered.
 No longer were there beaten paths to the babbling creek, instead viewing docks were placed along the trail to view the artificially flooded wetlands.
-I felt as if I was a tourist now too, my connections to the grasses and the snakes were no longer outwardly relational, I had no material kin to confer with, to corroborate my memories.
-I walked along until I reached an irrigation ditch that cut through the path.
-As a tourist now, I no longer felt the authority to take, to dig into the earth.
+I was a tourist now too; my connections to the grasses and the snakes were no longer outwardly relational, I had no material kin to confer with, to corroborate my memories.
+I no longer felt the authority to take, to dig into the earth.
 The earth had turned over and left me, as I had left it years ago.
 I instead decided to try finding clay in an irrigation ditch crossing the path.
 This, I knew, was not made by the Beaver Pond.
 I pushed plastic meshing aside, trying to dig deep into the side of the hole, looking for that smooth clay that I could still feel in my mind’s palm.
 I pulled up silt, mud, gravel, dirt, all of which was placed here in the creation of the pathway.
 Water rushed into the cavity.
 The clay was hidden, beyond the reach of the path, below the surface of the still water.
 Digging in vain, with gritty wet hands and knees I left, swinging a sloshing bucket containing a few scoops of this muck, mosquitoes trailing behind.

 In recognising these connections, it’s apparent that individual experience can evolve and combine to new ways of caring collectively.
 This project, through discussions with mentors, has changed from being clay-bound, to allowing room for all and any material with a personally historical context to be used.
 Zara and I have begun receiving responses to a recent call-out that invited friends and colleagues to participate in place-based contextual making.
 Similar themes of mystery, knowledge passing, and phenomenological sharing have come up.
 While this project, for us, is still in a state of flux, it’s malleability lends itself to the ever changing environments and stories that weave our histories.